-Eight years have passed since we won “Honorable Mention – Best Small Business Blog” in the first annual MarketingSherpa Blog Awards.
-This week we’re back to blogging with fresh perspective.
+Eight years have passed since RE:INVENTION, inc. won “Honorable Mention – Best Small Business Blog” in the first annual MarketingSherpa Blog Awards.
+This week we’re back to blogging.
 We plan to use this new blog to take a stand on “innovate or perish.”
 To counter naysayers who suggest that most companies lack the capacity to be innovative.

 Why?
 Well, because we believe that America is inherently innovative.
 That American business is innovative.
 That the world is innovative.
 And that with the right vision, tools, process, discipline, and commitment any company can be innovative.